 Kristi is the Principal Harpist with The Chamber Orchestra of New York, with which she has recorded three albums on the Naxos record label.
 She is a member of the flute-viola-harp trio, Hat Trick, and the harp duo, Duo Scorpio.
 Duo Scorpio released their debut album, Scorpion Tales, in the fall of 2012 on the American Modern Recordings label and were featured performers at the 50th Anniversary American Harp Society Conference in New York City.
 Their album, Scorpion Tales , was included on the 2012 GRAMMY nomination ballot in three separate categories.
 Duo Scorpio were featured performers at The World Harp Congress in Sydney, Australia in July 2014, where they premiered their commissions by composers Nico Muhly and Andy Akiho.
 Duo Scorpio also performed at the World Harp Congress in Hong Kong in July 2017, where they premiered their commission by composer Paul Patterson.
 Duo Scorpio's second album, Two Bridges, was released in the spring of 2017 and consists entirely of pieces commissioned by the duo.

 Kristi has been a guest artist with The Baltimore Symphony, The Florida Philharmonic, The Albany Symphony Orchestra, The Columbus Symphony Orchestra, The Brooklyn Symphony Orchestra and The Brooklyn Repertory Orchestra.
 Her solo engagements have included performances of Rodrigo's Concierto de Aranjuez with The Miami Symphony, Ravel's Introduction and Allegro with the Philharmonic Orchestra of the Americas, Ravel’s Introduction and Allegro and Mozart’s Concerto for Flute and Harp with Ensemble 212, as well as Mozart’s Concerto for Flute and Harp with the Astoria Symphony.
 Kristi was the Principal Harpist for the Philharmonic Orchestra of the Americas, with which she toured Mexico and North America, recorded an album for Sony Classical and appeared live on television for the Mexican Bicentennial Celebration in September 2010.

-Kristi has performed on Broadway for several shows, including Hello Dolly, Dr. Zhivago, Cinderella, Wicked, A Little Night Music, starring Angela Lansbury, Catherine Zeta Jones, Bernadette Peters and Elaine Stritch, Gypsy, starring Patti LuPone, and The Apple Tree, starring Kristin Chenoweth.
+Kristi has performed on Broadway for several shows, including Carousel, Hello Dolly, starring Bette Midler and Bernadette Peters Dr. Zhivago, Cinderella, Wicked, A Little Night Music, starring Angela Lansbury, Catherine Zeta Jones, Bernadette Peters and Elaine Stritch, Gypsy, starring Patti LuPone, and The Apple Tree, starring Kristin Chenoweth.
+She can also be heard on the Official Broadway recording of Anastasia.